anshgoyalevil/wifiGOD/README.md

 If you are facing the problem where the Wifi login page is not coming after connecting to the Public Wifi's such as JioNet@CollegeName, Download the wifiGOD.bat file from this repo, and run it inside your PC.
 Try going to the login page again after running the script, the error would have been resolved.

+Please note that this will only work on Windows Operating System.

 If you are unable to download the script, follow the below steps.

 - Open Notepad